Created by Raymond Chandler

 Unwieldy title aside, this kicked off a terrific one-two punch to mark what would have been Chandler’s 100th birthday.
-Anyone doubting Chandler’s on-going influence — or the reverence in which he’s still held has only to check out this classy package, featuring some of the most popular and accomplished of his disciples paying heart-felt tribute to the master.
-For most of them, it was a true labour of love — Dick Lochte’s “Sad-Eyed Blonde,”, was a sequel to “Goldfish,” which he’s long considered Chandler’s best Marlowe short story, and Jonathan Valin, Sara Paretsky, Loren D. Estleman, Robert Campbell, Benjamin M. Schultz, Max Allan Collins, Stuart M. Kaminsky, Robert Crais and all the rest (see below) chip in with stories that do Chandler, Marlowe and themselves justice.
+Anyone doubting Chandler’s on-going influence–or the reverence and esteem in which he’s still held has only to check out this classy package, featuring some of the most popular and accomplished of his disciples paying heart-felt tribute to the master.
+For most of them, it was a true labour of love–Dick Lochte’s “Sad-Eyed Blonde,” was a sequel to “Goldfish,” which he’s long considered Chandler’s best Marlowe short story, and Jonathan Valin, Sara Paretsky, Loren D. Estleman, Robert Campbell, Benjamin M. Schultz, Max Allan Collins, Stuart M. Kaminsky, Robert Crais and all the rest (see below) chip in with stories that do Chandler, Marlowe and themselves justice.
 And to cap it all off, “The Pencil,” the last Marlowe story Chandler ever wrote, is included as well.
 Heartily recommended.

 - Poodle Springs (1959/1989; completed by Robert B. Parker) | Buy this book

-The original incomplete draft, which was published in Raymond Chandler Speaking, 1984, and complete by Parker in 1989.
+The original incomplete draft, which was finally published in Raymond Chandler Speaking (1984), and completed by Parker in 1989.
 As thankless a literary task as could be conceived, but Parker conjured up a fair and logical conclusion.
 As J. Kingston Pierce put it, “We’ll never know whether Chandler could have built any better on his opening.”

 - Perchance to Dream (1991, by Robert B. Parker) | Buy this book | Buy the audio